May 17th 2018

 I'm still a little taken aback when ladies strip in the middle of the room without prompting and jump onto the bed!
 There is no etiquette, but you can always ask for guidance throughout the appointment.
 Everyone is different, and don't think we are taking notes or comparing pubic hair grooming, underwear style and so on.
 This simply isn't on our radar!

-What's the best thing to do if a smear is scheduled during your period?
+What do I do if a smear is scheduled during my period?

 We can't do a smear during a period as the blood interferes with the process.
 Simply reschedule!